What is an Emergency Fund?

 Maintaining an emergency fund is a crucial part of financial planning.
 There are times in your life when you will have unexpected expenses and need cash on hand.
 Whether you are facing unemployment, medical expenses, car repairs, or some other dilemma, this money can keep you afloat.
 You can think of your emergency fund as your safety net during uncertain times.

 Having liquid assets readily available is one way to improve your financial security.
-A rainy day fund reduces the need for high interest loans or credit cards to pay your bills.
+A rainy day fund reduces the need for high-interest loans or credit cards to pay your bills.
 It also prevents you from drawing money from your retirement funds.
 These liquid assets can be used to pay off your emergency expenses without sending you deeper into debt.

 How Much Should I Contribute to My Emergency Fund?

-I was more fortunate that most teenagers.
+I was more fortunate than most teenagers.
 My father is a very frugal man and taught me the importance of saving money from a very early age.
 When I received my first paycheck, he told me I had to deposit 25% into my savings account every month.
-This seemed like an astronomical number and completely unnecessary since I didn’t have many expenses as a 16 year old.
+This seemed like an astronomical number and completely unnecessary since I didn’t have many expenses as a 16-year-old.
 However, my dad explained the importance of having a ‘rainy day’ fund in case of emergencies.
 Sure enough, I needed immediate cash only a few months later when I got into a fender bender and had to pay for car repairs.
 After that, I began contributing 50% of each paycheck towards my emergency fund.

 Most financial planners will tell you to keep enough money to cover your expenses for three to six months.
 However, the right amount largely depends on your personal financial situation.
 To determine what your personal goals should be, you must first know what your monthly expenses are.
 Once you have a clear idea of your monthly expenses and spending habits, you can make a plan.